kjansson/yac-p/README.md

 - <b>Network access</b> - Scraping through Firewalls or other network access control mechanism can be a hassle.
 Providing endpoints for push-based metrics delivery simplifies things.

-- <b>Closer to real-time</b> - Instead of relying on the timing of an exporter and a scraping job, YAC-p delivers as fresh metrics as you want and Cloudwatch can manage to collect.

 ## Features

 - <b>Nothing to host</b> - Can run on fully managed AWS infrastructure, Eventbridge + Lambda + Amazon managed Prometheus (Works with your self-hosted Prometheus as well)
-- <b>Yace compatible</b> - Uses YACE native job configurations and its amazing discovery and metric enrichment features
+- <b>YACE compatible</b> - Uses YACE native configuration and its amazing discovery and metric enrichment features
 - <b>Manage Prometheus the way you want (or not)</b> - Authentication options for Amazon Managed Prometheus, self-hosted Prometheus, etc
+- <b>Full cross account functionality</b> - Collect metrics in one account and store in another.
+Or collect metrics cross account.
+Whatever floats your boat.
+- <b>Closer to real-time</b> - Instead of relying on the timing of an exporter and a scraping job, YAC-p delivers as fresh metrics as you want and Cloudwatch can manage to collect.

 ## Deployment

 YAC-p can be deployed using fully managed services.
 Using Eventbridge to schedule the YAC-p Lambda function it will deliver AWS Cloudwatch metrics to any Prometheus server, but when using Amazon Managed Prometheus it becomes a fully AWS managed collection process.
-The included Terraform example code deploys everything you need including a Amazon Managed Prometheus workspace.
+The included Terraform example code can deploy everything you need including a Amazon Managed Prometheus workspace.

 ![Deployment](img/deployment.png)

 ## Try it out
 - Build the image and push to ECR
-- Write a YACE job config file (https://github.com/prometheus-community/yet-another-cloudwatch-exporter/blob/master/docs/configuration.md) or use the included example
+- Write a YACE job config file (https://github.com/prometheus-community/yet-another-cloudwatch-exporter/blob/master/docs/configuration.md) or try the included example for EC2
 - Deploy with included Terraform code

 ## Lambda configuration